ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 ![Image of course](course.jpg)
 Figure 1: Image of course

+The students themselves plot the objects using the library VPython, write a function for the position and velocity update and write the loop for the animation.

 The main task of our course is to simulate the motion of Mercury around the Sun.
 We start with the two-body system of planet and star governed by classical Newtonian mechanics only.
 Here we teach the students about discretization as a basic concept of simulations.
-The students solve an equation of motion numerically by picking a starting position and velocity and then, employing Newtonian gravity as the force, evolving the position and velocity in time with a finite number of steps.
+The students solve an equation of motion numerically by picking a starting position and velocity and then, employing Newtonian gravity as the force, evolving the position and velocity of Mercury in time with a finite number of steps.
 The result is a planet that moves in either a parabolic open curve or an elliptic closed curve fixed in space.
 In both cases, the perihelion, the point of closest approach of the planet to the Sun, does not move.
 Figure 2 shows an example of an elliptical orbit.